jake-knerr/jakes-dictionary/README.md

 const sum = reduce(1, 2); // 3
 ```

+#### Redundant Array of Independent Disks (RAID)

+storing redundant data on multiple hard disks or solid-state drives to improve performance and data backup.

 #### Refactoring

 changing existing source code to improve its design/structure without changing its functionality.